Skip to main content

 A good place to start is the home contents online calculator.
 By entering your address, it will estimate the amount of home contents a typical household would have, based on the size of your home.

-From there, you can adjust every category – down to the type of light fitting – to understand the true value of the contents you own.
+From there, you can adjust every category if you like – down to the cost of your kettle – to understand the true value of the contents you own.

 What affects the cost of contents insurance?